canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 # How to upgrade Kubeflow from 1.6 to 1.7

 Version 1.7 of Kubeflow was released in March 2023, together with the bundle and charms of Charmed Kubeflow.
-To upgarde existing 1.6 Kubeflow deployment each individual charm needs to be refreshed using `juju refresh` command.
+To upgrade existing 1.6 Kubeflow deployment each individual charm needs to be refreshed using `juju refresh` command.
 In addition, some special steps need to be taken to upgrade Istio, backup data, deploy new features, and ensure existing default profile stays intact.

 **Prerequisites**